Calvin-00/nlp_training_ff_giz/README.md

 git clone https://github.com/Huzalabs/nlp_training_ff_giz.git

 ## Contents
-The folder contains notebooks for each lesson and also started code for the projects
+The folder contains notebooks for each lesson and also starter code for the projects